 Personal work-related grievances of an eligible whistleblower:

-(a) Are not disclosable matters, and are therefore not protected disclosures, except where the discloser seeks legal advice or legal representation about the operation of the whistleblower protections under the Corporations Act and to the extent that they concern:
+(a) Is not reportable conduct, and is therefore not protected disclosures, except where the discloser seeks legal advice or legal representation about the operation of the whistleblower protections under the Corporations Act and to the extent that they concern:

 (i) Detriment to the eligible whistleblower in contravention, or alleged contravention, of clause 10.4;

 (ii) Information about misconduct, or information about misconduct includes or is accompanied by a personal work-related grievance (mixed report); or